Historian and Author

 Explore Lincoln Park – Chicago’s largest park -- and encounter GIANTS.
 Learn important history memorialized by the park’s enduring bronze statues: stories about the heroes, the artists, the benefactors, and the unveiling ceremonies.

 For more information, contact Krista via the contact form to the right.

 Lincoln Park Art and History Books

-Giants in the Park ACTIVITY BOOK is designed to engage students with coloring pages, primary source material, text highlighting notable history, and multidisciplinary activities.
+Giants in the Park ACTIVITY BOOK directs the history of Lincoln Park and its monuments to students of all ages.
+Engaging activities included coloring pages, primary source material, text highlighting notable history, and multidisciplinary activities.